noemibalazs/Contacts/README.md

 To do: Design and implement and application using the Randomuser API following the next steps:

-Fech random users and save on the local database Search for a user based on the email address
+1. Fech random users and save on the local database
+2. Search for a user based on the email address
+3. Clicking on an item will display the user details

 Libraries: